 The Project Narrative comprises the research plan for the project.
 It should contain enough background material in the Introduction, including review of the relevant literature, to demonstrate sufficient knowledge of the state of the science.
 The major part of the narrative should be devoted to a description and justification of the proposed project, including details of the method to be used.
+The Project Narrative should be written so as to be comprehensible to an experienced scientist who may not be an expert in the area of SSIO covered in the proposal.
 It should also include a timeline for the major activities of the proposed project, and should indicate which project personnel will be responsible for which activities.
 There should be no ambiguity about which personnel will perform particular parts of the project, and the time at which these activities will take place.

-For Collaborative Proposals Only: Each collaborating institution must submit an identical common narrative.
-Collaborative proposals will necessarily be longer than single-institution proposals.
+For Collaborative Applications Only: Each collaborating institution must submit an identical common narrative.
+Collaborative applications will necessarily be longer than single-institution applications.
 The common narrative may exceed the page limit described for the research narrative by 50%; i.e., if the page limit is 12 pages, a collaboration is subject to a limit of 18 pages.
 The common narrative must identify which tasks and activities will be performed by which of the collaborating institutions in every budget period of the proposed project.
 The budget and the budget justification-which are unique to each collaborating institution-may refer to parts of the common narrative to further identify each collaborating institution's activities in the joint project.
 There should be no ambiguity about each institution's role and participation in the collaborative group.